jokedewinter/graphic-design/_posts/2018-03-01-the-wives-of-los-alamos.md

 alt:	Handmade book cover design for The Wives Of Los Alamos by TheaShea Nesbit.
 size:   "square"
 ---
 Cover design for a book about the wives of the scientists who developed the atomic bomb at Los Alamos.
+Student brief from Shillington.

 <div class="gallery full">
 	<img src="{{ site.baseurl }}/images/alamos/alamos-stacked.jpg" alt="Mockup of the books with the front, back and spine designs.">